My 2nd Birth Story

 Our hospital stay

 Our hospital stay for the night was a very positive one.
-Having a room of our own, definitely helped so much.
-The midwifes were all fantastic this time around and interested in my story.
-It all felt very relaxed this time around and I wasn't anywhere near as uncomfortable.
+I definitely appreciated having a room of our own as I hated being on a ward with 5 other new Mums and their babies after giving birth to Isaac.
+It was too chaotic for me as an exhausted new Mummy who had spent 18 hours in labour.
+The midwives were all fantastic this time around and interested in my story.
+It all felt very relaxed this time around as well and I wasn't anywhere near as uncomfortable.
 I think I was running on some serious adrenaline.
 Simon was at home, running around getting stuff sorted, like cleaning the car seat and cot and nipping to the shops to get stuff we didn't have.
 We were so unprepared.
 We wouldn't have had nappies if I hadn't of got Vera to pick some up.
-The food in the hospital was alright.
+The food in the hospital was alright, nothing amazing.
 I had a chicken salad for lunch and ratatouille for dinner.
 They forgot my chips at dinner though.
-It was great being able to eat what I want without worrying about my blood sugars.
-In saying that, my appetite was none existent.
-The midwifes came in regularly and helped with feeding.
-I felt like a first time mum again and needed to ask how to change a nappy and feed and burp Oliver.
-He was in the incubator for most of the day.
+It was great being able to eat what I want without worrying about checking my blood sugars.
+In saying that, my appetite was nonexistent and I wasn't really craving anything in particular.
+The midwives came in regularly and helped with the feeding.
+I felt like a first time mum again as I needed to ask how to change a nappy and feed and burp Oliver, despite having a 20 month old at home.
+It all felt very strange.
+In between feeding Oliver, I managed to get a little bit of sleep which was good.
+I also rang work to let them know the good news and informed the family.
+Oliver was in the incubator for most of the day due to low body temperature (I think).
+There was actually a television in my room which I had no interest in watching it.

-Simon couldn't stay all day as he had go and pick Isaac up from the childminder at 5pm.
-I think he took Isaac over to Vera's house and came back up again.
+Simon couldn't stay at the hospital all day as he had to go and pick Isaac up from the childminder at 5pm.
+He took Isaac over to Vera's house after dinner, then came back up to the hospital again.
+Isaac was going to my Granny's 100th birthday party, which I was gutted I was missing.
 My memory of that evening is a bit hazy.
 That evening after Simon left, I got Oliver fed and settled then tried to get some much needed sleep.
 I managed to sleep in-between Oliver's feeds and got a few hours.
+The midwives on the night shift were brilliant too.
+One of them in particular stayed for ages just talking to me.

-I don't think it's sunk in yet about what has happened.
-It all seems very surreal.
-I don't think I've had time to process everything yet (8 days later as I write this).
+It took a very long time for Oliver's birth to sink in as it was such a shock.
+It all still seems very surreal.
+It definitely took a long time to process it all.
 I'm very thankful that Oliver arrived safely and that both of us hadn't any major problems.
 Simon did a fantastic job of bringing him into the world and keeping me calm in the process.
 People often make jokes about birthing on the bathroom floor and I never in a million years, expected it to actually happen to me.
 I was so scared and worried about birthing in hospital that I was actually glad I had a very quick *labour* and birth at home, even if it was unintended.
+People kept asking me about how I dealt with the pain and honestly?
+I can't remember how painful it was, the same as Isaac's birth.
+Maybe I've blocked out those memories, but it's not like I had any choice in the matter.
+It's not like we keep an epidural in the medicine box lol.

 Comments